 If you stay indoors just like me ( I work from home) and don’t sweat much, you can absolutely skip a hair wash if you want.
 Below is a simple hair washing guide for different hair types:

-There you have it beautiful people!
-The basics of proper hair washing from start to finish, from in shower products to clean your hair and after care solutions to keep your hair protected.
+There you have beautiful people!
+The basics of proper hair washing from start to finish, from in-shower products to clean your hair and aftercare solutions to keep your hair protected.
 There might be some recommendations that would require a level of adjustment on your end and that is perfectly normal.
-Some habits are really hard to shake of.
+Some habits are really hard to shake off.
 I am still guilty of washing my hair daily even if I have fine and wavy hair.
 This is more of me being a clean freak, really.
 But on those rare weeks when I can get away with not washing my hair daily, I really feel the difference in body and texture.

-I am a firm believer of the warm water, though.
+I am a firm believer in warm water, though.
 You do not need to ask me twice.

 Until next time, beautiful!